SystemsCyber/UTHP/Yocto/README.md

 ## Building Your Image

-The build process creates an entire Linux distribution, including the toolchain, from source.
-Use following steps to build your image.
+The build process creates an entire Linux distribution, including the toolchain, from the source.
+Use the following steps to build your image.

 ### Initialize the Build Environment